satya-arjunan/visocyteold/CONTRIBUTING.md

     the customer with any details necessary to test the fix.

 Our [Wiki][] is used to document features, flesh out designs and host other documentation.
-We have several [Mailing Lists][] to coordinate development and to provide support.
+We have a [Visocyte Discourse][] forum to coordinate development and to provide support.

 [Visocyte Git README]: Documentation/dev/git/README.md
 [developer instructions]: Documentation/dev/git/develop.md